UPPMAX/uppmax_intro_day_1/docs/lesson_plans/20250210/README.md

       or helping combat stereotype threat through
       values affirmation.

-Of course, the 'Yes' should be read as a 'I think so'.
+Of course, the 'Yes' should be read as a 'I think so, but I can be wrong'.
-Note that 'Use [...] small groups' is something I do, which is not done in monologue lecturing.
+Note that 'Use [...] small groups' and
+'Increase [...] in-class active learning' is something I do, which is not done in monologue lecturing.
 So monologue lecturing is not inclusive?
 Maybe we should do less of monologue lecturing :-)